Table of Contents

 Impact of infant birth size and body composition on child health

-Several of the health-related aspects of pregnancy can impact infant birth size.
-For example, GDM typically correlates with infants being born relatively large (as stated above, when the fetus experiences higher glucose levels more insulin is secreted which drives increased growth), while maternal smoking typically correlates with infants being born relatively small (this can lead to decreased blood flow and thus decreased nutrient delivery to the growing fetus).
+Several health-related aspects of pregnancy and maternal body composition can impact infant birth size in various ways.(Heslehurst, 2022) For example, GDM typically correlates with infants being born relatively large (as stated above, when the fetus experiences higher glucose levels more insulin is secreted which drives increased growth), while maternal smoking typically correlates with infants being born relatively small (smoking can lead to decreased blood flow and thus decreased nutrient delivery to the growing fetus).
 It is worth considering what impact birth size has on future child health outcomes.
 However, birth size in isolation may not tell the whole story; infant body composition may also play a role and any connection between birth size and subsequent rapid weight gain (“RWG”) may also be informative.

 Thus, I include some of the more relevant recent literature here.
 You can click on the expandable box if you want to read through brief synopses of each publication; I include a summary paragraph below.
 I will underline some of the main findings of birth size while I will bold some of the main findings or thoughts regarding the weight gain trajectory after birth.
 I discuss RWG in more detail in Lesson 7; I am discussing it to some degree here as it is associated with infant birth size in some of the cited publications.